BennyS94/Proiect-Licenta-TableTogheter/README.md

 - recipe-level alternatives and replacement, not ingredient-level substitution;
 - current Food_DB / Recipes_DB are curated app-facing datasets, not complete public nutrition or recipe databases.

-## License

-This repository is published for portfolio, educational review and demonstration purposes only.
-It is not open source.
-See [LICENSE](LICENSE) for details.

 ## Further Documentation

 The repository contains more detailed subsystem notes in `docs/`, plus focused README files for backend, mobile and active data folders.
 Start with [docs/README.md](docs/README.md) if you want the longer technical trail.